DUI Lawyer in Easley, South Carolina

-There are three tests known as standard field sobriety tests.
+There are 3 tests known as standard field sobriety tests.
 The first is the Horizontal Gaze Nystagmus test, or HGN.
 During this test, a small object is slowly moved from side to side, and you are instructed to follow the object with your eyes and keep your head still.
-The second test is the walk-and-turn test, where a suspect is asked to walk in a straight line, heel-to-toe steps while counting each step aloud, turn with a series of small steps, and return in a straight line in the same manner.
-The third test is called the one-leg stand, and in it, suspects are asked to stand on one foot with the other foot lifted six inches from the ground, and while looking at your raised foot, count out seconds in thousands (“one-one-thousand, two-one-thousand,” and so on) until instructed to stop by the officer.
+The second test is the Walk-and-Turn test, where a suspect is asked to walk in a straight line, take 9 heel-to-toe steps while counting each step aloud, turn with a series of small steps, and return in a straight line in the same manner.
+The third test is called the One-Leg Stand, and in it, suspects are asked to stand on one foot with the other foot lifted 6 inches from the ground, and while looking at your raised foot, count out seconds in thousands (“one-one-thousand, two-one-thousand,” and so on) until instructed to stop by the officer.

 Can I refuse to take a field sobriety test?